service_logo

 Prioritizing Workload

-Our research informed two key takeaways: clarity of the functionality we needed to build, and a push standardize our design language across all our products.
+The research led to two key insights: what functionality to build and the need to standardize our design language across all products.

 Design